wengineering-works/seekgits/README.md

 ## Encryption Scheme

-Based on [git-crypt](https://github.com/AGWA/git-crypt)'s approach, but with per-file keys and HMAC-SHA256.
+Inspired by [git-crypt](https://github.com/AGWA/git-crypt)'s approach, but rewritten in Typescript and set up with per-file keys and HMAC-SHA256.

 ### Why Two Keys?
 (AES + HMAC)